MaitreeVaria/PitchUp/README.md

 - **Backend**: FastAPI server handling API requests, database interactions, and matchmaking algorithms.
 - **Databases**: MongoDB for user authentication and Neo4j for storing candidate profiles and relationships.
 - **Machine Learning**: Collaborative filtering algorithms for personalized recommendations.

-## License

-This project is licensed under the MIT License (or specify the appropriate license).

 ---